Do you know the difference between an American Pit Bull Terrier and an American Staffordshire Terrier?

 Training and Exercise

 An American Pit Bull Terrier has a muscular stature and a strong jaw which means they enjoy playing tug-o-war with sturdy toys so their teeth won’t tear easily.
-Take Pitties on daily works to help them maintain a healthy weight.
+Take Pitties on daily work to help them maintain a healthy weight.

 These dogs love to be physically engaged and are playful.
 A lack of exercise can cause them to chew up things around the house to release this energy.
-They can be trained easily, are happy and intelligent.
+They can be trained easily, and are happy and intelligent.
 They want to please their owners by following actions and commands.
 They learn quickly and can do various jobs.

 Health & Care